 In other words, both Muir’s palimpsest and Numbers offer us a view of a world (an arena, a wilderness) in constant change where each generation has to work things out for itself, leaving behind a tradition on which others will do the same.
 This is perhaps why Muir hated hiking.
 Hiking, he said, suggests goals and we are never likely to arrive at them; more important to be aware that everything we touch touches everything else.17 Wilderness is a place where the satisfaction comes from the travelling as you interact with God and the whole of your environment.

 Fourthly, we come to the question as to whether the appropriate response to wilderness is to blossom (and to allow other things and other people also) to blossom as God intended — to allow things to be and to appreciate their beauty. not to try to recreate the wilderness according to our specifications.

-Muir prefers a cultured apple to a crab apple, not because the crab apple is better but because he takes exception to the view that anything nature produces is coarse and can and must be eradicated by human culture.
-Too often, he says, our modifications can be positively damaging to the original species, citing the effects of human culture on wild roses, producing petals at the expense of stamens,
+Muir prefers a crab apple to a cultured apple, not because the crab apple is better but because he takes exception to the view that anything nature produces is coarse and can and must be eradicated by human culture.
+Too often, he says, our modifications can be positively damaging to the original species, citing the effects of human culture on wild roses, producing petals at the expense of stamens.

 Then comes a purple passage asserting that wildness needs no explanation.